SSWConsulting/SSW.Rules.Content/rules/run-aduc-from-non-domain-computer/rule.md

 Microsoft have a browser-based server management tool called **Windows Admin Center**.
 It is very useful for managing servers, and it can also be used to manage your AD environment - as well as DHCP, DNS and other Windows Server services.

-Since the tool is browser-based, you only need to allow access to port 443 (or a custom HTTPS port).
+Since the tool is browser-based, you only need to allow access to one port for HTTPS communication.

 ::: good
 ![Figure: Managing AD in Windows Admin Center](admin-center-aduc.png)